ozkxr/match-json/README.md

 ### Partials

-`match-json` also have support for partials.
+There is also support for partials.

 ```
 import match, { partial } from 'match-json';